-Does this financial product have a sustainable investment objective? •• ☐ Yes ●○ ☑ No invest nake a minimum of sustainable ments with an environmental ive: % charac have a investr motes Environmental/Social (E/S) cteristics and while it does not as its objective a sustainable ment, it will have a minimum tion of% of sustainable ments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% × - notes E/S characteristics, but will ake any sustainable investments an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Does this financial product have a sustainable investment objective? • Ves П \boxtimes It will make a minimum of sustainable in-It promotes Environmental/Social (E/S) vestments with an environmental obcharacteristics and while it does not jective: % have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments П in economic activities that qualify with an environmental objective in The EU Taxonomy as environmentally sustainable economic activities that qualify as environmentally sustainable under system laid down in under the EU Taxonomy the EU Taxonomy П \boxtimes in economic activities that do not with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy activities.
+Sustaina- \boxtimes with a social objective It will make a minimum of sustainable in-It promotes E/S characteristics, but will vestments with a social objective: not make any sustainable investments %